-Matthew Roberts is a Senior Counsel in the Office of Legal Counsel (OLC) in the U.S. Department of Justice, where he focuses on issues involving national security law.
-Before joining OLC in May 2011, Mr. Roberts served for nearly 12 years as an Assistant to the Solicitor General, where he had the privilege to be Barbara’s colleague and to present 30 oral arguments and file hundreds of briefs on behalf of the United States before the U.S. Supreme Court.
+Matthew Roberts served as Special Counsel to the United States Sentencing Commission before retiring from federal service in July 2019.
+Prior to his role with the Sentencing Commission, Mr. Roberts worked as a Senior Counsel in the Office of Legal Counsel (OLC) in the U.S. Department of Justice, from 2011 to 2017, where he focused on issues involving national security law.
+Before joining OLC, Mr. Roberts served for more than 12 years as an Assistant to the Solicitor General, where he had the privilege to be Barbara’s colleague and to present 30 oral arguments and file hundreds of briefs on behalf of the United States before the U.S. Supreme Court.

 Mr. Roberts also spent two years Of Counsel to O’Melveny & Myers, LLP, and has worked as a Legislative Assistant to then-Congressman Charles E. Schumer, Counsel to the U.S. Senate Committee on Banking, Housing and Urban Affairs, and in various positions for the Office of the Comptroller of the Currency in the U.S. Department of the Treasury, including Chief of Staff and Senior Deputy Comptroller for Public Affairs.
 He attended Harvard College and Harvard Law School and clerked for the Hon.
 Ruth Bader Ginsburg on the U.S. Court of Appeals for the D.C.
 Circuit and Justice John Paul Stevens on the Supreme Court.